hahwul/dalfox/README.md

 - All test payloads(build-in, your custom/blind) are tested in parallel with the encoder.
   - Support to Double URL Encoder
   - Support to HTML Hex Encoder
-- Useful for Pipeline
-  - Scanning from single url
-  - Scanning from IO
+- Friendly Pipeline (single url, from file, from IO)
-  - Scanning from URLs list file
 - And the various options required for the testing :D
+  - built-in / custom grepping for find other vulnerability
+  - if you found, after action
+  - etc..

 ## How to Install
 Using go install